 Rebecca Moses is a wife and mother of three beautiful children.
 She began working at Faith City Ministries in 2010 as an Executive Assistant.
 Outside of her duties as an Executive Assistant, Rebecca also worked in donor relations and was promoted to Public Relations Coordinator in 2013.
 She has a passion for prayer and designed and now oversees a prayer request wall in the chapel at Faith City Ministries.
 In 2013, stemming from her own past and recovery from addiction,she has started teaching classes on addiction recovery.
 Her goals are to walk students through completion of the Genesis Process, continue teaching addiction recovery classes, reach out to the surrounding community and continue to work with the homeless and hurting of Amarillo.

-Ashlee Fox graduated from Fort Hays State University in May of 2012 with a bachelor’s degree in communication studies.
+Ashlee graduated from Fort Hays State University in May of 2012 with a bachelor’s degree in communication studies.
 She also received a bachelor’s degree in art.
-While in college, Ashlee worked on several PR campaigns for small, local nonprofit organizations, as well as national, nonprofit organizations.
-She coordinated a fundraiser for the Western Plains Animal Refuge in May of 2012 and also participated in a student organization known as Up 'Til Dawn.
-Up 'Til Dawn is a group dedicated to helping St. Jude Children’s Research Hospital raise funds for cancer research and patient care.
-After graduating from college, Ashlee began work in June of 2012 as the public relations coordinator at Faith City Ministries in Amarillo Texas.
+While in college, Ashlee worked on several events and PR campaigns for small, local nonprofit organizations, as well as national, nonprofit organizations.
+After graduating from college, Ashlee began work in June of 2012 as the public relations coordinator at Faith City Mission in Amarillo Texas.